 See Ben’s LinkedIn profile.

 Erin was born in Mankato, MN, but spent most of her early years in Sioux City, IA with her parents and older brother.
 She attended Wheaton College after learning about the school from a Google search for Christian colleges and universities.
 She graduated with a degree in community art and completed a minor in urban studies while participating in the Wheaton in Chicago program.
 Throughout the process, she developed a love for bringing creative approaches to friendships, relationships, and institutional and administrative challenges.
 Erin and her husband met during their freshman year in the Wheaton College Gospel Choir, giving the choir a special place in their hearts.

 Erin is particularly interested in the ways God’s vocational callings often come to us through the ordinary aspects of everyday life, such as physical location, relational ties, ability, opportunity, and other life experiences.
 She seeks to orient herself to God’s leading in all of the many realms and layers of work in her life, looking for purpose and beauty in unexpected places.

 During her free time, Erin enjoys playing piano, reading fantasy fiction, playing pinochle with her extended family, discussing movies with friends, and bookbinding.

-Emily Allen is from Southern California but spent a gap year studying the Bible in Northern England and Austria before coming to Wheaton.
-She is currently pursuing a degree in International Relations at Wheaton College, with a minor in Spanish.
+Emily is from Southern California but spent a gap year studying the Bible in Northern England and Austria before coming to Wheaton.
+She is currently pursuing a degree in International Relations at Wheaton College and minoring in Spanish and Psychology.

 As a college student, she understands the great need for guidance in pursuing God’s unique call on an individual’s life.
-She is excited to work for an organization that facilitates helping students learn not just about future career opportunities, but also about how to best serve God in their unique situation.
+She is excited to work for an organization that facilitates helping students learn not just about future career opportunities, but also about how to best serve God in their unique situation now.

 Besides working for Opus and being a full-time student, Emily enjoys volleyball, playing the cello, watching movies, and traveling.